marisalim/Saiga/README.md

 Saiga logo by Natalie Tam

-### If you use our pipeline, please cite:
+### Saiga was developed for and accompanies the paper:
-*"MinION-based DNA barcoding of preserved and non-invasively collected wildlife samples"* Adeline Seah*, Marisa Lim*, Denise McAloose, Stefan Prost, Tracie Seimon
+*"MinION-based DNA barcoding of preserved and non-invasively collected wildlife samples".*
+Adeline Seah*, Marisa Lim*, Denise McAloose, Stefan Prost, Tracie Seimon

 -------------